20 Top Things to do in San Francisco

-The most bustling pier of San Francisco’s waterfront, Pier 39 is one of the top things to do in San Francisco if you’re looking for fun, shopping and a chance to see marine life and free concerts.
+The most bustling pier of San Francisco’s waterfront, Pier 39, is one of the top things to do in San Francisco if you’re looking for fun, shopping, marine life and free concerts.

-Pier 39 also offers waterfront dining, an array of street performers, live music, and entertaining attractions such as a 7D ride experience.
+Pier 39 also offers waterfront dining, an array of street performers, live music, and entertaining attractions such as the 7D Ride Experience.

 Day or night, Pier 39 will keep you entertained, there are free daily shows by local street performers at the Carousel Stage, as well as musicians at the Entrance Plaza.

 Enjoy views of Angel Island, Alcatraz Island, the Golden Gate Bridge, and the Bay Bridge from the Pier’s edge.
 The Blue and Gold Fleet’s bay cruises leave from Pier 39 who offer a wide range of cruises and day trips.

 Pier 39 was opened October 4, 1978 and it has become one of the most visited attractions in San Francisco.

 The famous California sea lions started to reside on the docks of Pier 39 since September 1989.
 There is speculation that the sea lions moved to docks because of the 1989 Loma Prieta earthquake and it is a place where they feel most safe inside the Bay alongside Seal Rocks.